Hansenyao/FireDAC-Demo/README.md

 # FireDAC-Demo
-A Demo for Delphi + FireDAC
+A Demo for Delphi + FireDAC, only for MS SQL Server database.

+## Build
+- Please use RAD Studio 12 to build this demo.

+- These

+- Thanks!